 The reconstructed remnants of the fort can still be visited today as part of the Castlefield Urban Heritage Park.

 Skipping ahead to the late 13th century and the Manchester, which is recognised today, slowly began to appear.
 A fortified manor house had been erected by the barons Grelleys or Gresles, and medieval Manchester was centred on it.
-Land around the manor was leased to tenants, for houses, workshops and gardens.
+The land around the manor was leased to tenants, for houses, workshops and gardens.

 By this time Manchester had already become a market town, benefitting from its location along the northern river system.
 There had been an influx of many skilled workers, from stonemasons to carpenters, and the settlement even gained the right to hold an annual fair in the spot now known as St Ann’s Square.